Colonna17/Collision_Avoidance-Sapienza_Vision_and_Perception/README.md

 # <div align="center"> Results and Future works </div>

-The results of our models are not so satysfying with respect to S.O.T.A similar models.
+The results of our models are not so satysfying with respect to S.O.T.A. similar models.

 <div align="center"> <img src="results/gifs/final.gif" width="70%"/> </div>